-They’re actually native to North Carolina and love the warmth in the south.
+They’re actually native to North Carolina and love the southern sun and the warmth in the south.
 (Don’t we all?)
-Thus they grow incredibly well in warm temperatures and have very few pests.
+Thus, they grow incredibly well in warm temperatures and have very few pests.
 They’re well suited to the area.
 They also grow well in places like Georgia and Florida.

-Why are Muscadine Grapes not like the Other Grapes and How Do You Eat Them?
+Why are Muscadine Grapes not like the Other Grapes?

 A slip-skin grape is what you may guess it is.
 You slip the fruit out of its thick skin and eat what’s inside.
 Most people spit out the pits as well.
 (They’re pretty big and don’t taste great.
 Ironically, they have a ton of health benefits.
 More on that later.)

-Its thick skin is what allows it survive warm temperatures in the south.
+Its thick skin is what allows it to survive warm temperatures in the south.